carlos-m-a/basic-projects/django-basic-minimum/README.md

 ## Description

-Minimum django project for quick starts.
+Minimum django project for quick start.
 It contains a basic accounts app and the 'base' app.
 Both use the default django utilities and cofigurations for authentication and basic templates to extend.

 Accounts app handles every authentication use case and the updatings of user accounts.
 Since it uses django auth and it doesn't change django.auth operation, note that: